 Above all, it surprised me that Christianity had adopted the concept of truth as defined in the scientific age: “Truth could be backed by facts.”
 In addition, of course, they held on to the notion that what the Bible said was true.

 This results in a problem wherever the facts contradict the Bible.
-Interestingly enough, the Church has been rethinking, even though reluctantly, the Bible or at least its interpretation.
-As we can see in the replacement of the flat earth model in favor of a helio-centric worldview.
+Interestingly enough, the Church has been rethinking, even though reluctantly, the Bible and revised its interpretation, as we can see in the replacement of the flat earth model in favor of a helio-centric worldview.

 But not so in other places.
 Take the creation story.

 The newly accepted scientific concept of truth led to a literal interpretation of the story of creation as a factual account describing the first days of the existence of this universe: the creation in 6 days, the day of rest, the fall of man and its consequences.